The Ultimate Franklin Fall Bucket List

 Oktoberfest at Mill Creek Brewing Company

-Head to Nolensville’s Mill Creek Brewing Company on Saturday, October second, for its annual Oktoberfest celebration, featuring live music from LynnMarie and The Nashville Polka Guys.
+Head to Nolensville’s Mill Creek Brewing Company on Saturday, September 23rd, for its annual Oktoberfest celebration, featuring live music from Beacon Vocals and The Nashville Polka Guys.

-This is a family-friendly event, so feel free to bring the whole crew out for some German-inspired October food, drinks, music, and fun.
+This is a family-friendly event – it includes a bounce house – so feel free to bring the whole crew out for some German-inspired October food, drinks, music, and fun.

-For all your harvest-inspired recipes, head to Franklin Farmers’ Market on any autumn Saturday for local produce, baked goods, food trucks, and arts and crafts.
+For all your harvest-inspired recipes, head to Franklin Farmers Market at the Factory on any autumn Saturday for local produce, baked goods, food trucks, and arts and crafts.

 This year-round market always has lots of fabulous Tennessee products to choose from, and we visit often.
 You’ll find it outside The Factory on Saturdays, rain or shine.